In this post:

 - Which states’ retailers do the best on Father’s Day

 It’s fun to speculate about where Americans spend the most on Father’s Day weekend.
 Restaurants?
 Movie theaters?
 Butcher shops?
-Womply analyzed data from the past 12 months from more than 150,000 businesses we serve across the U.S., and the answer to all of the above is, “Yes!”
-However, golf courses are by far the biggest winner when comparing revenue on Father’s day to the rest of the year.
-Let’s jump in!
+Womply analyzed data from the past 12 months from businesses we serve across the U.S. throughout 2019, and the answer to all of the above is, “Yes!”

-Fun with Father: How much money do Golf courses, movie theaters, and theme parks make on Father’s Day?
+Fun with Father: How much money do Golf courses make on Father’s Day?

-Golf courses made a staggering 93% more revenue and process 80% more transactions on Father’s Day compared to an average day, making it their #1 day of the year.
+Father’s Day weekend was huge for golf courses in 2019.
+The average golf course in our analysis made a staggering 95% more revenue and processed 82% more transactions on the Saturday before Father’s Day compared to an average day, making it their #1 day of the year.

 Whether this gigantic boost was due to the typically nice weather, kids taking dad to hit the links, or dads feeling free to take the day to do what they really want, we can’t say, but it’s undeniable that golf is one of dads’ preferred ways to spend this holiday.